legitbs/cgc-docs/source/cgcef-verify/cgcef_verify.html.md

 ---
 title: cgcef_verify
 ---
-% CGCEF_VERIFY(1) Cyber Grand Challenge Manuals
-% April 17, 2014

-# NAME

     cgcef_verify file

 # DESCRIPTION

-cgcef_verify is a utility to verify that a file is a legal Cyber Grand Challenge Executable Format file; i.e. a Challenge Binary. cgcef_verify will highlight incompatible portions of a CGCEF file and warn about sections which may be deprecated in the future or are optional.
+`cgcef_verify` is a utility to verify that a file is a legal Cyber Grand Challenge Executable Format file; i.e. a Challenge Binary.
+`cgcef_verify` will highlight incompatible portions of a CGCEF file and warn about sections which may be deprecated in the future or are optional.

 ## ARGUMENTS